ares333/php-curl/README.md

 ```PHP
 public $cbUser = null
 ```
-Callback for user operations very frequently.You can do anything there.
+Callback for user operations very frequently.You can do anything there.Is called when has network activity.

 ```PHP
 public $cbFail = null